nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 	The Eating() method increases the Robot’s BatteryLevel, with the produced energy.
 	If the battery is fully charged (BatteryLevel = BatteryCapacity), the eating stops earlier.

+### void InstallSupplement(ISupplement supplement)

+	The InstallSupplemet() method takes the given supplement’s InterfaceStandard and adds it to the list of InterfaceStandards of the Robot.
+	Decreases the BatteryCapacity of the robot by the BatteryUsage of the supplement.
+	Decreases the BatteryLevel of the robot by the BatteryUsage of the supplement.